depthdev/flagstonejs/README.md

 #### flagstone-reset
 Elements with the `flagstone-reset` class on them will trigger a soft reset when *clicked*; or, when the *enter* or *space* keys are pressed.

-#### flagstone-resize
+#### flagstone-resize-height
-Elements with the `flagstone-resize` class on them will cause "stones" below it to move with the developer-provided height changes of this targeted stone when *clicked*; or, when the *enter* or *space* keys are pressed.
+Elements with the `flagstone-resize-height` class on them will cause "stones" below it to move with the developer-provided height changes of this targeted stone when *clicked*; or, when the *enter* or *space* keys are pressed.

 IMPORTANT: Size changes cannot be read accurately if and when Flagstone listeners attach *after* your developer resize function listeners.
-To fix this issue, set your methods in a timeless `setTimeout` callback, and set the Flagstone `eventResizeDuration` property to the animation duration your CSS or JS animation will be running for.
+To fix this issue, set your methods in a timeless `setTimeout` callback, and set the Flagstone `eventResizeHeightDuration` property to the animation duration your CSS or JS animation will be running for.

 ---

 ### DRAG AND DROP

-NOTE: Touch only supports dropping a stone before another; unlike the mouse, which supports dropping before/after any stone and onto the bed itself.
+REQUIRED: Stones must have the `flagstone-drag-handle` class on them; or, on an element inside them.

 #### Classes conditionally added to the *bed* wrapper:
 * `flagstone-dragover` *Applied when a stone is dragged over the bed, and not a another stone*
-    * N/A for touch

 #### Classes conditionally added to the *stone* elements:
 * `flagstone-drag` *Applied when the drag starts*
-* `flagstone-dragover` *Applied to the stone that's under the dragging mouse*
+* `flagstone-dragover` *Applied to the stone that's under the dragging mouse/touch*
-* `flagstone-left` *Applied when the dragging mouse is on the left side of a another stone; suggesting the future drop position*
+* `flagstone-left` *Applied when the dragging mouse/touch is on the left side of a another stone; suggesting the future drop position*
-    * FYI: Touch only supports dropping a stone before another
-* `flagstone-right` *Applied when the dragging mouse is on the right side of a another stone; suggesting the future drop position*
+* `flagstone-right` *Applied when the dragging mouse/touch is on the right side of a another stone; suggesting the future drop position*
-    * N/A for touch

 #### Example styling for drag and drop:
 **.flagstone-0-bed.flagstone-dragover {**